asajid2-cell/TestGraphics/README.md

-<<<<<<< HEAD
-Beyblade Metal Fight Limited — Battle Simulator

 Overview

-This repository contains a lightweight, extensible simulator to model Beyblade Metal Fight Limited (MFL) battles.
+This repository contains a lightweight, extensible simulator to model MFL battles.
 It focuses on realistic-but-approximate physics for the BB-10 Attack Type stadium, and a composable data model for parts.
 The goal is to enable quick Monte Carlo experiments over different part combinations and launch parameters to estimate win rates and outcome distributions (KO, sleep-out, etc.).

 Important Notes